A. The parable of the vineyard.

 And the light is darkened by the clouds.

 a.
 As the fire devours the stubble, and the flame consumes the chaff: Stubble and chaff are both very flammable.
 God is warning of sudden, complete, and severe judgment.

 c.
 He will lift up a banner to the nations from afar, and will whistle to them from the end of the earth: God will call foreign nations to come and invade Judah, making them instruments of His judgment upon them.

 d.
 They shall come with speed, swiftly….
-No one will be weary or stumble among them…Nor will the belt on their loins be loosed…Whose arrows are sharp, and all their bows bent: The armies God would call against Judah would all business.
+No one will be weary or stumble among them…Nor will the belt on their loins be loosed…Whose arrows are sharp, and all their bows bent: The armies God would call against Judah would be all business.
 They would be totally focused, prepared, and readied – while the strong men of Judah would use their strength for drinking contests!
 This would be a great mismatch, and a soft, drunk, and flabby Judah would certainly fall against such dedicated enemies.

 i.
 “God’s woes are better than the devil’s welcomes.”
 (Spurgeon)